matak12m/Web-User-Interface-Design/Project/README.txt

 One of the things that didn't make it into the portfolio was the background pieces forming a frame around the header and articles in
 <main>, as it would be difficult to make them scale with any resolution, have them not cover up other shapes in the background, and
 have the around the text instead of behind it.
 I may look into this in the future.

+all images have an alt text attached to them.